KSheridan86/project-1-hubble/README.md

 - #CCC Off White/Light Grey
 - #80b0bb Light blue/ Faintly Steel.

+The images contained these colors but were also rich in various hues of yellow, orange, red, green and blue.
+By keeping the color scheme simple the colors in the images get to take center stage.

 I then implemented a scroll style which would maximize the impact of the images.
 By giving the images a position of "sticky" in the css file they would stick to the top of the page and let the following text roll over the top.
 To enhance this effect i gave the text sections an opaque background so even as they were covering the image you could still see it holding firm on the top of the page.